imagitama/vrc3cvr/README.md

 ### "VRCExpressionParameters.Parameter does not contain a definition for defaultValue" or another VRChat error

 Update to a more recent version.
-Tested with VRChat Avatar SDK3 2021.02.23.
+Tested with at least VRChat Avatar SDK3 2021.02.23.

 ### When performing a gesture my hands do not animate